 4. John F. Kennedy

 Eisenhower’s successor, John F. Kennedy, also had somewhat of a collection of watches.
 Kennedy owned a Rolex, which was an engraved watch gifted to him by none other than Marilyn Monroe, as well as a Cartier watch, a gold Bulova on a stretch bracelet (which sold at auction for over $25,000 in 2013), an Omega, and a 57-jewel, 14K yellow gold Nastrix, which brought $120,000 when it came up for auction in 2009.

 Kennedy’s most famous watch was an Omega timepiece, partly because it was gifted to him by his friend Grant Stockdale who had the watch engraved with the words “President of the United States | John F. Kennedy | From his friend Grant” before the election had even taken place.
 Kennedy subsequently wore the watch to his Presidential inauguration.
 The watch was bought by Omega in 2005 for $350,000 and Omega released a commemorative reissue of the model.

-Kennedy is said to have never worn the Rolex that was gifted to him by Marilyn Monroe for his birthday in 1962, and allegedly told the aide who gave it to him to “get rid of it”.
+Kennedy is said to have never worn the gold Rolex that was gifted to him by Marilyn Monroe for his birthday in 1962, and allegedly told the aide who gave it to him to “get rid of it”.
 But when the watch came up for auction in 2005, it went for over $100,000 and is currently owned by a private collector.
 He is, however, believed to have been wearing his Cartier watch that was gifted to him by his wife Jackie on the day that he was assassinated.

 5. Lyndon B. Johnson

-Johnson’s most famous watch was his Patek Phillipe that featured the words “Do Unto Others As You Would Have Them Do Unto You” on the dial (a model that fetched $33,550 the last time it came up at auction).
+Johnson’s most famous watch was his Patek Philippe “Golden Rule,” which featured the words “Do Unto Others As You Would Have Them Do Unto You” on the dial (a model that fetched $33,550 the last time it came up at auction).
 Johnson also owned a Hamilton Pacer (which currently brings anywhere from $800 to $1,500 in today’s secondary market), a Vulcain Cricket and a Rolex Day-Date.